ambroisep/hueypetersen/_posts/2015-02-02-first-thoughts-on-graph-ql.markdown

 {% endhighlight %}

 So yah, that is ugly, but can be represented.
+And if we leave `edges` off we can get the count ignoring any cost associated with fetching the full collection.  _(and count sounds like it is still tricky though -- what is a count in the world of pagination?)_

 Implementation
 --------------